 - 1. Laboratory doors should be self-closing and have locks as required by institutional policies. - 2.
 Laboratories must have a sink for hand washing.
 The sink may be manual, hands-free, or automatically operated.
 It should be located near the exit door. - 3.
-An eyewash station is readily available in the laboratory.
-(BMBL, 6th Edition) - 4.
 The laboratory should be designed so that it can be easily cleaned and decontaminated.
-Carpets and rugs in laboratories are not permitted. - 5.
+Carpets and rugs in laboratories are not permitted. - 4.
 Laboratory furniture must be capable of supporting anticipated loads and uses.
-Spaces between benches, cabinets, and equipment should be accessible for cleaning: - Bench tops must be impervious to water and resistant to heat, organic solvents, acids, alkalis, and other chemicals. - b.
-Chairs used in laboratory work must be covered with a non-porous material that can be easily cleaned and decontaminated with appropriate disinfectant. - 6.
+Spaces between benches, cabinets, and equipment should be accessible for cleaning: - a.
+Bench tops must be impervious to water and resistant to heat, organic solvents, acids, alkalis, and other chemicals. - b.
+Chairs used in laboratory work must be covered with a non-porous material that can be easily cleaned and decontaminated with appropriate disinfectant. - 5.
 Laboratory windows that open to the exterior are not recommended.
 However, if a laboratory does have windows that open to the exterior, they must be fitted with screens.